Definition and Types of Restrictive Covenants

 The following restrictive covenants are recognised and may be enforceable under the law:

 Enforcement of Restrictive Covenants – Process and Remedies

 Under the Labour Code, there is no obligation to provide financial compensation for the non-compete covenant.
 The non-compete clause is not applicable in cases where the employer has terminated the contract for gross misconduct and the termination is considered wrongful or does not observe the legal notice period.

 Use and Limitations of Garden Leave

-An employer can exempt from work an employee during the notice.
-There is no statutory right to pay in lieu of notice but during the exemption, the employee must be remunerated with the same salary and benefits as if he/she was working.
+An employer can exempt an employee from work during the notice.
+There is no statutory right to pay in lieu of notice, but during the exemption the employee must be remunerated with the same salary and benefits as if he/she were working.